 Bisabolol is most commonly found in chamomile flowers- which may be evident by its lovely floral fragrance.
 A few other plants also contain this terpene, including the Brazilian tree candeia and hemp.
 Bisabolol is thought to lower rates of carcinogens, microbial growth, respiratory difficulties and inflammation.
 Irritation of the skin can also be aided by Bisabolol.
 Amazingly, some studies show that it can even help promote the death of cancerous cells In multicellular life forms.
 This process is known as apoptosis, which happens as a natural progression involving the reuse of cellular machinery.

 Plenty of popular plants and foods contain a range of terpenes – and popular cannabinoids are no exception.
 While the proportions of individual terpene supply in hemp and CBD products may vary, terpenes enrich the quality of these products, and all of the foods and plants they’re found in.
-710Pipes carries all of the products you need, like JUULs and other vaporizers, water pipes, accessories and so much more!
+710Pipes carries all of the products you need, like JUULs and other vaporizers, rolling papers, dab rigs, accessories and so much more!
 And while we don’t sell cannabis at our smoke shops, terpenes can be found in our line of CBD products.
 Stop by our Northglenn head shop between 8AM-10PM, seven days a week.
 We have two Denver pipe shops open daily from 12-8PM (11AM-9PM Thursdays through Saturdays) – on Colfax and on Evans near DU.
 Denver University students get 10% off with a valid student ID!

 We’ll see you soon!